 - student support, through advisor or school, to complete long-term projects and allow participation in educational activities;

 - needs not anticipated during routine WSG planning cycles.

 How to Apply

-While applications for Program Development funds are accepted at any time, potential recipients should contact WSG Director Penny Dalton to discuss the request or project prior to initiating the application process.
+While applications for Program Development funds are accepted at any time, potential recipients should contact the WSG Director to discuss the request or project prior to initiating the application process.

 Requests under $10,000 (including indirect costs)